k-rokicki/covid-isolator/README.md

 * **Share of total** - This graph type shows what percentage of data points from a given day fell into a particular POI type.

-Also when change to base is set, every visualization type has its "relative to base counterpart", so a total of 6 types.
+Also when `change to base` is set, every visualization type has its "relative to base counterpart", so a total of 6 types are created.

 ## Authors